petrbouchal/pragr/README.md

 Currently, it makes Prague raster geodata accessible for use in R via `ggplot2`.

-It also provides a set of utilities and shortcuts for making handling data about Prague easier.
+It also provides a set of utilities and shortcuts to simplify handling data about Prague.

 ## Installation